Email management for lawyers is an incredibly important aspect of useful communication tool that has changed the way we work.

-So, how can workers in the “knowledge” economy, like attorneys and paralegals, get a grip on their inbox?
+So, how can workers in the “knowledge” economy, like attorneys and paralegals, get a grip on their inboxes?
 Here are our One Legal email management tips for lawyers.

 There are many systems out there for dealing with inbox overload and focusing on the messages that matter.

-It’s a good idea to quickly reading through all of your emails, deleting unnecessary items (like calendar request receipts, for example), responding to quick questions that take under two minutes, and flagging messages that will require longer as separate tasks, to be dealt with later.
+It’s a good idea to read through your emails quickly, delete unnecessary items (like calendar request receipts, for example), respond to quick questions that take under two minutes, and flag messages that will require longer as separate tasks, to be dealt with later.

 The tasks function in Outlook is massively under-used and can really help to avoid horrifying moments when you’re asked about a message by a boss, but you’ve completely forgotten about it and it’s sitting languishing at the bottom of your inbox.
 Creating tasks from emails is simple — just click the flag column, and then set appropriate due- and reminder dates.

 If you choose to use approaches like the above to manage your email, then you’ll probably want a method for having very important messages brought more immediately to your attention.

 Having messages, say, from One Legal alerting you of the status of an order, or an update on your case from a notifications service like Fetch, channeled into a special high-importance folder can be really useful.

 You can also use rules for the polar opposite reason: to weed out less important messages, such as newsletters, by directing those emails to a specific folder that you can check as, and when you have time.

 Setting up rules in Outlook is simple and takes just a few moments.
 The key is making sure to rank your folders so that the most important messages are right up top.